Frequently Asked Questions for the JTAA Lacrosse 2019 Spring Rec Season

 17. Does JTAA Lacrosse have All Star teams?

-TBD FOR 2019....
-ANSWER: For those more experienced players, we may also offer an All Star team for boys and girls at the 12U and 14U age levels and more details will be available once the season approaches if there is enough interest.
+COMING FOR 2020....
+ANSWER: For those more experienced players, we may also offer an All Star team for boys and girls and more details will be available once the season approaches if there is enough interest.
 The games are played on two Sundays towards the end of the season and there will be multiple games for each team on those two Sundays.
 To be eligible to play for the additional All Star team, the player must also be registered and play in the regular Rec games on the same age division rec team as well as attend practices of both the rec and the All Star team.
 We cannot accommodate players who only wish to play on the All Star team and not the corresponding rec team.
-We did not participate in All Stars in the 2018 rec season.
+We did not participate in All Stars in the 2018 rec season and do not anticipate doing so in the 2019 season.
+2020 Details Coming Soon!

 This is subject to change.